Deepening End of Life Care at Home

 What is the ELDAC Linkages Program?

-Through this program, we're working alongside experienced mentors and specialists who support us to embed best practice end of life care into our services.
+Through this program, we will be working alongside experienced mentors and specialists who support us to embed best practice end of life care into our services.

 This support is helping us improve how we walk alongside people as they plan for end of life, and how we care for them and their families during the final stages of life at home.